 Miss Megan Olshefski

-In 2016 I graduated from University of California Los Angeles with a BA in History (College, Departmental, and Latin Honours), with a thesis focusing on the role of women in the development of Roman religion, culture, and growth of state (753-264 BCE).
+In 2016 I graduated from University of California Los Angeles with a BA in History (College, Departmental, and Latin Honours), with a dissertation focusing on the role of women in the development of Roman religion, culture, and growth of state (753-264 BCE).
 Thereafter, I worked in the Los Angeles television industry as a researcher and producer for documentary-style programmes including: National Geographic, NBC/Universal Studios, and the series Who Do You Think You Are?
 (US).
 Resulting from my work on the latter programme, I learned of Durham University’s Scottish Soldiers Project allowing us to retell one soldier’s story for global broadcast.
-My past fieldwork experiences include excavations at Binchester Roman Fort and Auckland Castle at Bishop Auckland (as part of Durham University’s Auckland Castle Project).
+My past fieldwork experiences include excavations at Binchester Roman Fort (2018) and Auckland Castle at Bishop Auckland (2018 and as supervisor in 2021, 2022, and forthcoming 2023), the latter as part of Durham University’s Auckland Castle Project.

-I intend to combine my passions for archaeology and the visual arts through the creation of independent documentaries; with the hope to increase open access to education, public engagement, and interest in history and archaeology.
+Aside from my PhD research, I serve as Producer and Director for the Department of Archaeology in creating short videos/documentaries for on-going archaeological projects (the 2020 Auckland Castle Excavation video can be viewed here).
+By combing my passions for archaeology and the visual arts through the creation of independent documentaries, I intend to increase open access to education, public engagement, and interest in history and archaeology.

-Archaeological Formation of Identity, Memory, and Heritage of Seventeenth Century Forced Migrants
+Archaeological Formation of Identity, Memory, and Heritage of Seventeenth Century Scottish Prisoners of War

-Durham University's prior research on the Scottish prisoners captured at the Battle of Dunbar (1650) and thereafter imprisoned in Durham Cathedral serves as a foundation in determining how individuals establish identity, craft a collective memory, and develop a heritage after they are torn from their homeland.
-In order to understand these components, thorough analysis of the historical archaeology and material culture of groups of seventeenth century forced migrants is critical.
-The group of interest comprises of the Scottish prisoners of war sent to New England, Barbados, and France (1650).
+Durham University's prior research on the Scottish prisoners captured at the Battle of Dunbar (1650) and thereafter imprisoned in Durham Cathedral serves as a foundation in this new research in determining how individuals establish identity, craft a collective memory, and develop a heritage after they are torn from their homeland.
+This understanding comes from an analysis of the gravestones, associated structures and landscapes, as well as the material culture of the Scottish prisoners from the Battles of Dunbar (1650) and Worcester (1651) who were shipped to New England as indentured servants and settled in the present-day states of Massachusetts, Maine, New Hampshire, and Rhode Island.

-Additional research interests within the aforementioned study includes: how one formulates an identity and memory after facing a collective trauma; location-based differences and similarities of cultural establishment between the collective groups of Scots; and if there were cross-cultural connections, relations, or conflicts between the Scots and other diasporas of the time.
+Additional research interests within the aforementioned study includes: how one formulates an identity and memory after facing a collective trauma; location-based differences and similarities of cultural establishment between the collective groups of Scots.

 Conferences and Talks